shurco/litecart/README.md

 ## 🧩&nbsp;&nbsp;For developers
 The backend is developed in Go language.
-The frontend (admin site and base site) operates on the Vue3 and TailwindCSS.
+The frontend admin panel operates on SvelteKit and TailwindCSS, while the base site uses Vue3 and TailwindCSS.

 There are a number of scripts (in the ./scripts folder) that simplify development:
 `./scripts/golang` - Installs or updates a previously installed version of go (if needed).